Relaxing the Additivity Constraints in Decentralized No-Regret High-Dimensional Bayesian Optimization: : Algorithm and Time Complexity

-In this short section, we provide a time complexity analysis for~\AlgLagrangian.
+We now provide a time complexity analysis for Algorithm~\ref{alg:algo}.
 The analysis assumes that a gradient ascent performs $\mathcal{O}\left(\zeta^{-1}\right)$ steps for a desired accuracy $\zeta$~\cite{xie-linear:2020} and ADMM converges in at most $N_A$ steps.
 We also denote by $d^{(i)}$ the factor size of the $i$th factor in the decomposition, used by the local acquisition function $\varphi^{(i)}_t$.
 Note that, within the factor graph of $\varphi_t$, $n$ factor nodes and $d$ variable nodes work concurrently to run ADMM in a decentralized fashion.
-We provide the time complexities for the two types of nodes in this appendix (note that the communication costs between factor nodes and variable nodes have been neglected for the clarity of the analysis).
+We provide the time complexities for the two types of nodes in this section (the communication costs between factor nodes and variable nodes are neglected for the clarity of the analysis).

 \paragraph{Factor node.}{For a factor node $i$, it is known that, at iteration $t$, the time complexity of the inference with a GP is $\mathcal{O}\left(t^3 d^{(i)}\right)$, where $t$ denotes the number of previous observations.
 Thus, the time complexity of evaluating~(\ref{eq:local_lag}) is $\mathcal{O}\left(t^3 d^{(i)}\right)$.
 Since the evaluation is required $\mathcal{O}\left(\zeta^{-1}\right)$ times by the gradient ascent, the time complexity of finding $x^{(i)}_{k + 1}$ is $\mathcal{O}\left(\zeta^{-1}t^3 d^{(i)}_m\right)$.
 A factor node also needs to compute $\bm \lambda^{(i)}_{k + 1}$, which is $\mathcal{O}\left(d^{(i)}\right)$.
 Since the factor node is called at least once and at most $N_A$ times for ADMM to converge, the time complexity of a factor node is $\mathcal{O}\left(d^{(i)} \zeta^{-1} t^3 N_A\right)$.}